SmithLabBio/popai/docs/usage/usermodels.rst

 ------------------
 The Migration section contains the migration rate to use at the beginning of the simulation (the present).
 Each population, including ancestral populations, must be present.
 Rates can either be set to 0, or a uniform prior can be provided in the format [min,max].

-This migration matrix specified migration at the present.
+This migration matrix specifies migration at the present.
 Therefore, it only makes sense to specify migration rates for populations that exist at the present.
 If you specify migration rates for other populations, msprime will interpret the migration as beginning when those populations are available.
 However, models will not plot correctly, and popai will return a warning.